 As our turnover is based on the direct debits we collect, the migration to SEPA was crucial for us.
 We owed it to ourselves to make things as simple as possible.
 This is why we began working on this back in December 2013, several months before the deadline.

 The transition went very smoothly, thanks to the clear explanations provided by Exalog’s customer team.

 Things became more complicated later on, however.
 We were not aware that all of our initial direct debits had to have the status “FIRST”.
 This caused us to lose several days.
 There were also some incorrect IBAN numbers saved in our database, which meant the forms sent out also contained errors.
+The files sent were therefore erroneous.
 It was a shame that Direct-debits did not alert us to this problem before transmission to the bank.

 This weakness has now been rectified, and we are very happy with the software.
 I am particularly pleased with the regular developments to improve both the functions of Direct-debits and its ease of use.
 The software is constantly being enhanced.